How to get your deposit back

 You may need to follow a different process to get your money back.

 You need to start a process known as a single claim.
-You can only start this if it has been 2 weeks since you requested the money via the scheme.
+You can only start this if it has been 2 weeks since you asked for the money via the scheme.

 Statutory declaration forms